pswpswpsw/pswpswpsw.github.io/_pages/about.md

 ## News

+**Apr 2024:** I will join the technical committee of Fluid Dynamics in AIAA.
+Looking forward to talk with this exciting community.

 **Nov 2023:** We will see you in APS-DFD in DC.
 Here Nithin will present his work on differentiable programming meets high-order methods!

 <details>

   <summary>More</summary>

   **Nov 2023:** Congrats to Jake Herman successfully defended his Master thesis on _Learning Linear Evolution of PDE via Koopman Operator_!